 How we handle your homeowners or condominium association in Front Royal

-We require that the tenant abide by all community and association rules.
-To assist us in this endeavor, we need the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association covenants.
+To help us in this duty, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
-Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to hand over the old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-a free reference for landlords in Front Royal
+a free reference for rental investors in Front Royal

-- Before you move a tenant into your rental property in Front Royal
+- Before you lease out your investment in Front Royal

 - Collections and evictions